-Our MCSAP programs for FY 2016 and the first three-quarters of FY 2017 were very successful in all areas of public education and outreach, roadside inspections, safety data, traffic enforcement and New Entrant Safety Audits.
-Our only area of concern was for carrier investigations, where we did not meet our goal because we were three investigators short for a majority of the year.
-So we had high hopes for CY/FY 2017.
+Our MCSAP programs for FY 2016, FY 2017, and into 2018 have been very successful in the areas of public education and outreach, roadside inspections, safety data (data quality), traffic enforcement and New Entrant Safety Audits.
+Our only area of concern has been carrier investigations.
+Because of high turnover rates with promotions, and retirements we have met our goal in this one strategy.